YiqunZhang/ENGN6250-Toolkit/Privacy_Poker.md

 #### Basket

 We need 7 baskets, there are labels on each basket.
-The label is `Necessary Public`, `Necessary Non-public`, `Unnecessary Non-public`, `Unnecessary Non-public`, `Cannot be used`, `Can be used Non-public` and `Can be used Public`.
+The label is `Necessary Public`, `Necessary Public`, `Unnecessary Non-public`, `Unnecessary Non-public`, `Cannot be used`, `Can be used Non-public` and `Can be used Public`.
 The label can be downloaded in the appendix and you can print them on A4 paper.

 ## Process

 1. Host separates volunteer users from development team
-2. Put the baskets with `Necessary Public`, `Necessary Non-public`, `Unnecessary public` and `Unnecessary Non-public` in front of the development team.
+2. Put the baskets with `Necessary Public`, `Necessary Non-public`, `Unnecessary Public` and `Unnecessary Non-public` in front of the development team.
 Put the baskets with `Cannot be used`, `Can be used Non-public` and `Can be used Public` in front of volunteer users.
 3. The host distributes poker.
 The development team gets a set of poker, and each volunteer user gets a set of poker.
 4. The development team puts poker into its basket based on different privacy data.
   - Necessary: The software must use this private data, otherwise the software will not be available.